Kooven47/COP4520-Assignment3/README.md

 <br> ./BirthdayPresentsParty

 ## Proof of Correctness, Efficiency, and Experimental Evaluation
 I use a course-grained singly-linked list with a head pointer to represent the chain of presents for the Minotaur.
 Basically, the code is exactly like a normal linked list, but with a mutex/lock locking at the start of the add(), removeHead(), and contains() operations and then unlocking at the end.
 This works well due to the low levels of concurrency (only 4 elves/threads) and is easy to implement.
-The correctness for this problem is proved by the while loop running until a card has been written for every guest, ensuring no guest is left behind, and that extra cards are not written.
+The correctness for this problem is proved by the while loop running until a card has been written for every guest, ensuring no guest is excluded, and that extra cards are not written.
 When a present is added, it is removed from the giftbag and added to the presents chain, ensuring uniqueness.
-When a card is written, the present is removed from the chain and a card is written for that tag number, also ensuring uniqueness.
+I just grab the first element from the giftbag because it is already shuffled so it is basically equivalent to picking a random element, and is faster.
+When a card is written, the present is removed from the head of the chain (to have O(1) deletion from the linked list, improving efficency) and a card is written for that tag number, also ensuring uniqueness.
+The problem describes the giftbag as an unordered bag, so unordered_set seemed natural to represent it.
+I initially fill the giftbag with all numbers from 0 - NUM_GUESTS, then shuffle it to represent the problem.
+The ConcurrentLinkedList implementation I made currently has some methods that were not used for the problem, such as getSize(), and an overloaded printing operator for the list and the nodes.
+It also includes an unused contains() method, which seems like it would be useful for task #3.
+However, it was not necessary due to how I coded up task #1 and task #2.
+The way I implemented the task ordering was by doing the thread ID modulus 2, so the elves start off alternating tasks (elf 0 doing task 1, elf 1 doing task 2, elf 3 doing task 1, and elf 4 doing task 2).
+Then, when an elf is done with their task, I increment their current task number by 1, and then modulus by 2.
+This ensures that they switch to the other task.
+Also, note that when I say task 1 and 2, they are represented as task 0 and 1 in my code to make the math cleaner.

+Currently, I only print the runtime for this problem.
+I however left commented out print statements after every task, so those can be uncommented if they wish to be displayed.
+However, they slow the code down dratically for larger numbers of guests.

+Originally, I removed a random element from the linked list instead of just the head for task 2, but switching to remove head significantly improved runtime (O(n) -> O(1)).
+Switching the cards from the original unordered_set I used to a vector improved runtime by about 20%.

-<br> Runtimes averaged over ten trials on my computer without any printing, where N = NUM_GUESTS:
+Runtimes averaged over ten trials on my computer without any printing besides runtime, where N = NUM_GUESTS:
-<br> For N = 1,000:   2ms
+<br> For N = 1,000:   1.9ms
-<br> For N = 10,000:  24.9ms
+<br> For N = 10,000:  19.1ms
-<br> For N = 100,000: 262.5ms
+<br> For N = 100,000: 194.4ms
-<br> For N = 250,000: 638.5ms
+<br> For N = 250,000: 480.7ms
-<br> For N = 500,000: 1306.8ms
+<br> For N = 500,000: 967.9ms

 ## Problem 2: Atmospheric Temperature Reading Module (50 points)
 You are tasked with the design of the module responsible for measuring the atmospheric temperature of the next generation Mars Rover, equipped with a multicore CPU and 8 temperature sensors.
 The sensors are responsible for collecting temperature readings at regular intervals and storing them in shared memory space.
 The atmospheric temperature module has to compile a report at the end of every hour, comprising the top 5 highest temperatures recorded for that hour, the top 5 lowest temperatures recorded for that hour, and the 10-minute interval of time when the largest temperature difference was observed.
 The data storage and retrieval of the shared memory region must be carefully handled, as we do not want to delay a sensor and miss the interval of time when it is supposed to conduct temperature reading.
 Design and implement a solution using 8 threads that will offer a solution for this task.
 Assume that the temperature readings are taken every 1 minute.
 In your solution, simulate the operation of the temperature reading sensor by generating a random number from -100F to 70F at every reading.
 In your report, discuss the efficiency, correctness, and progress guarantee of your program.